dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 In addition to the Open Discover Platform API, a 3rd party partner has developed a processing job management system (JMS) that manages distributed DocumentTaskEngine instances (and OCR worker instances) whether on separate desktops, virtual machines, or Azure Docker containers.
 If you are in the legal/eDiscovery/information governance industries (or if your company routinely processes large volumes of documents) and are interested in demo-ing the JMS/Open Discover Platform then contact us at https://dotfurther.com/contact-us/.

-### Quick look example content that Open Discover Platform API extracted from the Enron Outlook PST dataset (i.e., the content which was bulk inserted into a RAVEDB document store):
+### Quick look at the types of content that Open Discover Platform API extracted from the Enron Outlook PST dataset (i.e., the content which was bulk inserted into a RAVEDB document store):
 The below screen shot shows an email (and its attachments) that was extracted and processed from one of the Enron Outlook PSTs.
 Note the calculated "SortDate" and document hashes and the extracted metadata:

 <img src="Image1.jpg">